K-Shanmugaraj/Ex.No.1/README.md

 Developers and users continually assess the outputs of their generative AI apps, and further tune the model even as often as once a week for greater accuracy or relevance.
 (In contrast, the foundation model itself is updated much less frequently, perhaps every year or 18 months.)

 Another option for improving a gen AI app's performance is retrieval augmented generation (RAG).
 RAG is a framework for extending the foundation model to use relevant sources outside of the training data, to supplement and refine the parameters or representations in the original model.
 RAG can ensure that a generative AI app always has access to the most current information.
 As a bonus, the additional sources accessed via RAG are transparent to users in a way that the knowledge in the original foundation model is not.
+---
+## 2. Focusing on Generative AI architectures. (like transformers).
+### What is a transformer model?
+The transformer model is a type of neural network architecture that excels at processing sequential data, most prominently associated with large language models (LLMs).
+Transformer models have also achieved elite performance in other fields of artificial intelligence (AI), such as computer vision, speech recognition and time series forecasting.
+### Why are transformer models important?
+The central feature of transformer models is their self-attention mechanism, from which transformer models derive their impressive ability to detect the relationships (or dependencies) between each part of an input sequence.
+Unlike the RNN and CNN architectures that preceded it, the transformer architecture uses only attention layers and standard feedforward layers.

+The benefits of self-attention, and specifically the multi-head attention technique that transformer models employ to compute it, are what enable transformers to exceed the performance of the RNNs and CNNs that had previously been state-of-the-art.

+Before the introduction of transformer models, most NLP tasks relied on recurrent neural networks (RNNs).
+The way RNNs process sequential data is inherently serialized: they ingest the elements of an input sequence one at a time and in a specific order.

+This hinders the ability of RNNs to capture long-range dependencies, meaning RNNs can only process short text sequences effectively.
+This deficiency was somewhat addressed by the introduction of long short term memory networks (LSTMs), but remains a fundamental shortcoming of RNNs.

+Attention mechanisms, conversely, can examine an entire sequence simultaneously and make decisions about how and when to focus on specific time steps of that sequence.

+In addition to significantly improving the ability to understand long-range dependencies, this quality of transformers also allows for parallelization: the ability to perform many computational steps at once, rather than in a serialized manner.

+Being well-suited to parallelism enables transformer models to take full advantage of the power and speed offered by GPUs during both training and inference.
+This possibility, in turn, unlocked the opportunity to train transformer models on unprecedentedly massive datasets through self-supervised learning.

+Especially for visual data, transformers also offer some advantages over convolutional neural networks.
+CNNs are inherently local, using convolutions to process smaller subsets of input data one piece at a time.

+Therefore, CNNs also struggle to discern long-range dependencies, such as correlations between words (in text) or pixels (in images) that aren’t neighboring one another.
+Attention mechanisms don’t have this limitation.
 # Result